sparrell/SwTransparencyDocNames/flavors.md

 and the consumer of the document.
 They may be the same
 (i.e. document is for internal consumption).
-The component producer is a 3rd party from this writeup's perspective.
+The component producer
+(i.e. the thing the document is about) is a different role from this writeup's perspective.
 The document producer may or may not be the component producer.